 For well over a century, Muslims have lived, worked, and prayed in Brooklyn, making it a major center of Muslim life for New York City and the nation.
 As such, the histories and experiences of Brooklyn’s Muslim communities hold great resonance for national conversations on religious diversity and pluralism.

 Muslims in Brooklyn centers on the following three premises:

-Muslims in Brooklyn have a long history.
-Muslim communities have been part of American life since before the nation's founding, and established Muslim communities have been in Brooklyn for well over a century.
+- Muslims in Brooklyn have a long history.
+Muslim communities have been a part of American life since before the nation’s founding; and established Muslim communities have been in Brooklyn for over a century.

-Muslims in Brooklyn is made possible through the generous support of the Doris Duke Foundation for Islamic Art's Building Bridges Program, the Ford Foundation, The New York Community Trust, the New York City Department of Cultural Affairs, the Nissan Foundation, the Pillars Fund, and the Office of New York City Councilmember Brad Lander, and the Office of New York City Councilmember Robert E. Cornegy.
+Muslims in Brooklyn is made possible through the generous support of the Doris Duke Foundation for Islamic Art’s Building Bridges Program, the Ford Foundation; the New York Community Trust; the New York City Department of Cultural Affairs; Nissan Foundation; Pillars Fund; Pop Culture Collaborative, a fiscally sponsored project of Rockefeller Philanthropy Advisors; and New York City Councilmembers Brad Lander, Robert E. Cornegy, and Rafael Espinal.